dalethomas81/ArfBotOS/README.md

 1. From the Start menu of Windows open the Codesys Installer (optionally you can find this in Tools menu of the Codesys IDE but you will need to close Codesys to uninstall/install anyway)
 2. Find Codesys Softmotion in the Installed applications and uninstall it 4.15.0.0 (this comes prepacked in 3.5.19.40 of Codesys but gives compiler errors for the Adafruit PWM drives)
 3. Browse for version 4.13.0.0 and install it.

-XXXXXXXXXX
-4. once the project loads open Library Manager from the Devices tree.
-5. select Download Missing Licenses at the top of the manager and select Download.
-6. if some libraries show not resolved click Add Library to add them manually.
-Additionally, you may select the Placholders button and select Set all unresolved placeholders to the newest available version.
-Double-clicking placeholders will allow you to choose another version.
-XXXXXXXXXX

 ### ArfBotOS Codesys Project On The Raspberry Pi
 1. open ArfBot.project in Codesys from `ArfBot\Codesys` (if prompted to update any libraries select 'Do Not Update' for each selection unless you know what you are doing)